mbabynames search ✿

 Harriet Faye

-The meaning of Harriet is "noble and strong"; Faye is "fairy, loyalty".
+The meaning of Harriet is "ruler of the home"; Faye is "fairy, loyalty".
 There is a natural balance between the two.
 Faye (1 syllable) provides a firm close after the longer Harriet.

 Harriet Rae

-Harriet means "noble and strong".
+Harriet means "ruler of the home".
 Rae adds a familiar, grounded quality as a middle name.
 At 2 syllables, Harriet needs a shorter middle to stay balanced.
 Rae does that.

 Harriet Belle

-Harriet, meaning "noble and strong", pairs with Belle, meaning "beautiful".
+Harriet, meaning "ruler of the home", pairs with Belle, meaning "beautiful".
 The meanings point in complementary directions.
 Belle (1 syllable) provides a firm close after the longer Harriet.

 Harriet Lark